 The Song of Songs is a collection of ancient Israelite love poems that celebrates the beauty and power of God's gift of love and sexual desire.

-A peculiar book in the Bible, the Song of Songs, also known as the Song of Solomon, is not technically a book.
+A peculiar section of the Bible, the Song of Songs, also known as the Song of Solomon, is not technically a book.
 It's a love song between two lovers!
-But according to ancient Hebrew writings, this song is considered the Song of Songs in the same way Jesus Christ is the King of Kings.
+According to ancient Hebrew writings, this song is considered the Song of Songs in the same way Jesus Christ is the King of Kings.
 What makes this song greater than any other love song?
 And what is it doing in the Bible?

-Read further to discover there's more than meets the eye.
+There's more than meets the eye in this beautiful book of Hebrew love poetry.
 Several themes begin to take shape within the poetry of this song, along with pearls of wisdom strung through its text about handling the fiery passions of sexual desire.
-Allegories of God's love for His people are also woven through the poem's tapestry, creating a beautiful picture of what God intended love to be since Adam and Eve in the Garden of Eden.
+Allegories of God's love for his people are also woven through the poem's tapestry, creating a beautiful picture of what God intended love to be since Adam and Eve in the garden of Eden.
 We can enjoy this same gift today with obedience.

 A Tale of Two Lovers

-Two lovers are introduced, who are likely betrothed or married.
+Two lovers are introduced, and they are likely betrothed or married.
 They declare their love for each other, expressing the meaning behind the allegories and imagery.